singark21/Tower-Defense-Game/README.md

 I built a tower defense game to practice Java and intro game design principles!

-To see Java code: Tower Defense -> src -> game
+File path for Java code: Tower Defense/src/game

-To see animation resources: Tower Defense -> src -> resources
+File path for animation resources: Tower Defense/src/resources

 Here is the basic overview on what the game contains:
 - A path which enemies follow